 Use the “cue” words on the score sheet to ensure you cover EVERYTHING required.
 This is really basic and I’m surprised how many people forget to describe the yeast/esters and even the hops in a beer’s aroma and/or flavor.
 If it is a clean lager, then write “no esters, clean lager ferm.”
 The “other aromatics” cue can include flaws that you do not detect.
 You can simply write “No flaws noted” or be specific and write “No diacetyl – DMS – alcohol noted.”
 Graders and entrants appreciate that bit of thoroughness.
-Twenty percent of your score is Completeness and Communication and if you neglect required items AND leave blank space, it’s essentially a double deduction.
+Twenty percent of your score is Completeness and Communication and if you neglect required items AND leave blank space, it makes a poor impression.

 To that point, make every word tell.
 The sequence you describe things will indicate what jumped out of the glass first, so don’t waste words and space with fluff such as “Nice hops followed by a good malt backbone.”
 That type description says very little about the unique beer in your hand.
 For example, pretend you are judging six IPAs in a row.
 Can you distinguish the six sheets when you are done?
 Could someone taste the six IPAs and match your sheet to each IPA correctly?